WilsonGlass/Explainers/README.md

 # MNIST Explainability Demo

-This repository demonstrates instance‐wise explanations on MNIST digits using two methods:
+This repository showcases two different explanation techniques applied to MNIST digit classification:

 1. **L2X:** An explainer which measures mutual information between features and the model’s output, helping to identify the most important subset of input features (e.g., pixels) that retain the predictive power of the original input.